edhowland/vish/Syntax.md

 - break - Breaks out the innermost loop it is encountered within.
 - return - Used only a function or lambda body to exit early with some value.
 - exit - Exits out of the program from whether it is encountered.
+- _icall - performs an explicit :icall opcode with the next symbol as function to call

 ### Reserved keywords for future use: